ayushAB/ContactsManagementApplication/README.md

 - PUT: `/api/contacts/{id}` - Update an existing contact
 - DELETE: `/api/contacts/{id}` - Delete a contact

+## Running Test
+Running Tests with Visual Studio Test Explorer
+- Open your .NET Core solution in Visual Studio.

+- Build your solution (Ctrl + Shift + B) to ensure that all projects are up to date.

+- Open Test Explorer from the Visual Studio menu: Test > Test Explorer (Ctrl + E, T).

+- Test Explorer will automatically discover and display all unit tests in your solution.

+- Click the "Run All" button in Test Explorer to execute all tests.

+- Alternatively, you can run individual tests or groups of tests by selecting them in Test Explorer and clicking the "Run Selected Tests" button.

+- After running the tests, Test Explorer will display the test results, including passed, failed, and skipped tests.
+You can also see detailed information about each test by clicking on it in Test Explorer.

 ## Technologies Used

 - .NET Core 8.0